-To see if the Town will vote to raise and appropriate, or appropriate and transfer from available funds, the sum of Twenty-Six Thousand Nine Hundred Dollars (\$26,900), or any other sum to be added to any remaining balance, to be expended by the Veteran Service Officer, to provide services to Stow veterans; or take any other action relative thereto.
+To see if the Town will vote to raise and appropriate the sum of Fifteen Thousand Dollars (\$15,000) to be added to any remaining balance, to be expended by the Veteran Service Officer, to provide services to Stow veterans; or take any other action relative thereto.
+(Board of Selectmen)

-The Finance Committee XXX this article.
+The Finance Committee recommends approval of this article.
 Passage of this article increases expenditures.

 It is worth noting that this expense has reduced this year which reflects either healthier veterans that need less health care or that veterans have moved out of town.
 The Town pays this budget first and then the State reimburses the Town at 75% of the total.
+The balance in this account as of April 15, 2021 is \$45,484.13.